-Since the age of 20, out of a necessity and a desire to live up to my potential, I have been working on personal issues.
+Since age 20, I have been working on personal issues.
 My life has taken a long and winding road towards personal growth and healing.

-Over the years, I have worked individually, in groups, and in workshops with a variety of different therapists, and have been exposed to a wide range of therapeutic methods and processes.
+Over the years, I have worked individually, in groups, workshops and seminars with different therapists, which exposed me to a range of modalities.
 So I have been there, groped in the dark, grasped at straws, tried, fallen down, and picked myself up again.
 And again.

-The 12-step program I was fortunate enough to find has influenced my understanding of addiction, mental and emotional health, and the personal importance of developing a spiritual outlook on life.
-And while I am profoundly grateful for this, I understand that this type of approach is not for everyone.
+The 12-step program has influenced my understanding of addiction, mental and emotional health, and the personal importance of developing a spiritual outlook on life.

-Gestalt has helped me become aware of and accept who and what I am, what I want and need, and to recognize and own my emotions, understand their impact on my body and in my life, and to use them in a constructive way.
+Gestalt has brought me awareness and acceptance of who and what I am, what I want and need, how to recognize and feel my emotions, understand their impact on my body and in my life, and use them in a constructive way.